Dries Vanthoor: 2025

-At the 2025 24 Hours of Daytona, Vanthoor drove the M Hybrid to its first ever pole position, scoring the fastest lap in qualifying in the #24 car.
-The #24 crew, consisting of Vanthoor, Kevin Magnussen, Raffaele Marciello, and Philipp Eng, were front-runners throughout all stages of the endurance race and were in contention for the overall race win against both IMSA GTP entries from Porsche Penske Motorsport and Meyer Shank Racing's Acura ARX-06.
+At the 2025 24 Hours of Daytona, Vanthoor drove the M Hybrid to its first ever pole position, scoring the fastest lap in qualifying in the No. 24 car.
+The No. 24 crew, consisting of Vanthoor, Kevin Magnussen, Raffaele Marciello, and Philipp Eng, were front-runners throughout all stages of the endurance race and were in contention for the overall race win against both IMSA GTP entries from Porsche Penske Motorsport and Meyer Shank Racing's Acura ARX-06.
 At the final hour, the #24 experienced an issue with its nose which slowly deteriorated the car's condition by each passing lap.
 After attempting to stay out to remain in contention for the race win, Vanthoor was ultimately forced to pit for repairs as the car's condition worsened to a point in which the car could not continue further.
-This led to a 4th-place finish for him and his teammates.
+This led to a fourth-place finish for him and his teammates.